victronenergy/dynamic-ess/README.md

 # Graphs

-On each input, the flow generated fresh graphs, which are displayed on the Node-RED dashboard.
+On each input, the flow generates fresh graphs, which are displayed on the [https://venus.local:1881/dess](https://venus.local:1881/dess) page.
 Light gray background on the charts display the recorded values, while the transparent background shows the estimated/planned values.
 The darker gray part designates the current hour.

 ![Overview graph](./doc/img/overview-graph.png)
 ![Schedule graph](./doc/img/schedule-graph.png)
 ![Price graph](./doc/img/price-graph.png)
 ![Costs graph](./doc/img/costs-graph.png)
 ![Energy graph](./doc/img/energy-graph.png)

+As soon as the new tarrifs are available, the mode will change from 24 hours into 48 hours.

 # Usage